catberry/catberry/docs/index.md

 There is an awesome [post in Airbnb technical blog] (http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) about the idea of isomorphic JavaScript applications and what exactly it is.
-Also you can find the video [Spike Brehm: Building Isomorphic Apps] (http://www.youtube.com/watch?v=CH6icJbLhlI) from JSConf 2014 talks.
+Also, you can find the video [Spike Brehm: Building Isomorphic Apps] (http://www.youtube.com/watch?v=CH6icJbLhlI) from JSConf 2014 talks.

-Isomorphic applications can work with set of independent RESTful services that implement some business logic (Facebook API, Twitter API, your API etc).
+Isomorphic applications can work with a set of independent RESTful services that implement some business logic (Facebook API, Twitter API, your API etc).
-In fact, each module in isomorphic application should receive all data from API server which could be written in any platform you want using REST approach.
+In fact, each module in isomorphic application should receive all data from API server which could be written using any platform you want using REST approach.

 There is a list of problems which are solved by isomorphic applications:

-* *Using single page applications causes SEO problems*.
-Your isomorphic modules will render exactly the same page on server as it is in browser
+* *Using Single Page Applications causes SEO problems*.
+Your isomorphic modules will render exactly the same page on the server as it is in a browser
-* *Code duplication for rendering parts of the page at server and in the browser, sometimes it even written in different programming languages*.
+* *Code duplication for rendering parts of the page at the server and in the browser, sometimes it is even written in different programming languages*.
 Since isomorphic modules are written only once and in JavaScript you do not have this problem.
-* *Maintenance is complicated, because you need to synchronize changes in server-side and browser modules*.
-Obviously, you do not need this using isomorphic modules.
+* *Maintenance is complicated because you need to synchronize changes in server-side and browser modules*.
+Obviously, you do not need it using isomorphic modules.
 It is always one module to change.
-* *Overhead connected with rendering all pages on server*.
-Since browsers receive a page from server only once and then render all other pages in their browsers, your server's load will be reduced dramatically.
+* *Overhead connected with rendering all pages on the server*.
+Since browsers receive a page from the server only once and then render all other pages in their browsers, your server's load will be reduced dramatically.

 And maybe a lot of more problems, who knows.